Nico-Curti/DNetPRO/README.md

 **NOTE 1:** if you want enable the OpenMP support compile the library with `-DOMP=ON`.

+**NOTE 2:** if you want enable the Cython support compile the library with `-DPYWRAP=ON`.
+The Cython packages will be compiled and correctly positioned in the `DNetPRO` Python package **BUT** you need to run also the setup before use it.

 ### Python installation

 Python version supported : ![Python version](https://img.shields.io/badge/python-3.5|3.6|3.7-blue.svg)